 HOW HARD IS IT TO MAKE CHOCOLATE GANACHE?

-Chocolate ganache is a simple, elegant touch you can easily add to chocolate desserts.
+Chocolate ganache is a simple, elegant touch you can easily add to chocolate desserts like these classic eclairs.

 If you like sweeter chocolate you can use milk chocolate.
 If you’re a dark chocolate lover, you can use dark chocolate.